 - A decrease in expense previously incurred to purchase goods.

 Goods received as returned are sales return for the seller, this action leads to the following;

 - A decrease in revenue previously booked as sales.

-- A decrease in assets as the payment will not be made by the debtor anymore.
+- A decrease in assets as money will not be received from the debtor anymore.